Lapiz-js/docs/core/dictionary.js.md

 ```
 If only key is given, the value currently associated with that key will
 be returned.
 If key and val are both given, val is associated with key
 and the proper event (change or insert) will fire.
+For chaining, the
+val is returned when dict is called as a setter.

 <sub><sup>[&uarr;Top](#__top)</sup></sub>